Node 10 October 24 2019

 6views

-Grand River, Kitchener, Ontario, Canada Rock Bass pass by quickly at night
+Grand River, Kitchener, Ontario, Canada Rock Bass and a Common Carp

 00:20